-Chicken Breeds: Which one is right for me?
+Chicken breeds which one is right for me

 Whether you’re just getting started raising chickens or have a flock that you want to expand, selecting a breed can be a big task.
 Chicken breeds are very different in their egg-laying abilities, meat quality, friendliness, tendencies to broodiness, and other attributes.
 Here is a guide to some of the most popular chicken breeds in the US.
 You will also find some special breeds on the list that can be a pretty addition to your flock.
 We hope you find the right chicken breed for you.